stefanos-86/RayGun/README.md

 If, after all this, you still want to compile and play this game, refer to the README of the original project.
 It works in the same way.
 Additional commands: space bar to shoot, P to pause, ESC to quit.

+### Music Score By Nora Kant
+Special thanks to Alessio C. of [Nora Kant](https://soundcloud.com/nora-kant) for the 4 musical tracks that form the background music.
+The bad in-game on-the-fly mixing... is entirely my fault.